Azure/meta-azure-service-broker/docs/azure-storage-blob.md

   {
     "resource_group_name": "<resource-group-name>",   // [Required] Unique.
 Only allow up to 90 characters "storage_account_name": "<storage-account-name>", // [Required] Unique.
 Can contain only lowercase letters and numbers.
 Name must be between 3 and 24 characters.
-    "container_name": "<container-name>",             // [Required] Can only contain lowercase letters, numbers, and hyphens, and must begin with a letter or a number.
-Can not contain two consecutive hyphens.
-Must be between 3 and 63 characters long.
     "location": "<location>",                         // [Required] e.g. eastasia, eastus2, westus, etc. You can use azure cli command 'azure location list' to list all locations.
     "account_type": "Standard_LRS | <other-account-type>"  // [Required] Possible value: Standard_LRS | Standard_ZRS | Standard_GRS | Standard_RAGRS | Premium_LRS .
 See more details: https://azure.microsoft.com/en-us/pricing/details/storage/
   }